sbyash/learn-go-rest/README.md

 ### Learn Go

-This repo is my attemp at learning Go and building a simple HTTP server which calculates the current age based on the date of birth
+This repo is my attempt at learning Go and building a simple HTTP server which calculates the current age based on the date of birth

 ### Download Go

 https://golang.org/dl/

-### Installation instructions - maing sure Go is working on your machine
+### Installation instructions - making sure Go is working on your machine

 https://golang.org/doc/install